-At the time of this writing, a 30-year fixed mortgage loan is at 5.81%, up from 2.77% nearly a year ago-the most sizable leap in 28 years!
+At the time of this writing, a 30-year fixed mortgage loan is at 7.18%, the most sizable leap in nearly 30 years!
 Several industry experts, including Lawrence Yun, chief economist and senior vice president of research at the National Association of Realtors, indicate that this trend is not expected to cool off soon.